hippiehunter/dblbook/src/chapter_2/quiz_answers.md

    - [x] The parameter myFld will have a size of 23.
    - [ ] The parameter myFld will have a size of 24, including the end character.
    - [ ] The program will crash.

+### Control Flow
+    - What does this program output if month = 5 instead of 3?
+      - shrug
+    - What does this program output if month = 5555 instead of 3?
+      - "wild month"